Recreate Ableton Live's Beat Repeat with Logic.

 - We now have two buttons: label them 'Bypass' and 'Beat Repeat On' accordingly.
-3. Set your two Button objects' SysEx Fader windows as shown.
-The left one effectively bypasses the processing and the right one engages the beat repeat effect.

 To complete the basic Beat Repeat effect in the Environment window, go New / Transformer, then cable the outlet of the button objects into the Transformer and the Transformer's outlet into the Beat Repeat Aux channel.
 Hit play on Logic and use the two buttons that you have created to turn the Beat Repeat Effect on and off.
 Experiment with opening the Tape Delay plug-in and changing the delay times to different note values, such as crotchets and quavers.

 We now have a working model of a beat repeat effect, but to allow us to use different delay times in the most flexible manner, we need to use multiple delay plug-ins.
 Let's look at using two Tape Delay plug-ins to give us a range of options.
 The first step is to copy the Tape Delay plug-in to insert slot three of your Beat Repeat bus.
 In this second instance of the Tape Delay plug-in, set delay time to a crotchet.

 Now let's revisit our bypass button and add the required messages to bypass the second Tape Delay plug-in.